jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ```

 One should emphasise here that base class `private` members are __never__ accessible to any derived class methods, under any circumstances.
-They can only be accessed through public base class methods.
+Only public base class methods are accessible.

 ### Derived class objects